CivicTechWR/WRvotes/docs/index.md

     <article class="standout-box blue large" id="map-box" data-aos="fade-up">
     <div class="big-text blue-text header">Start by finding your ward.</div>
     <div class="content">
+      <p>Type your address to find your ward.  <strong>Important</strong>: The ward boundaries on this map are close but not exact.
+If you live close to a boundary you need to double-check which ward you are in.</p>

       <p>The map loads more slowly than the rest of the page, so be
       patient, or use the <a href="/wards/">ward listing</a>.</p>
-      <p><strong>Important</strong>: The ward boundaries on this map are close but not exact.
-If you live close to a boundary you need to double-check which ward you are in.</p>
       <div id="map-searchbar"></div>
       <div id="map"></div>
     </div>